 Disadvantages of IGZO

-In a 2019 research report by Yole Development they state that “IGZO have long been seen as a … ‘high performance/low-cost’ TFT technology … but a key issue is the lack of supply chain readiness”.
-Although, multiple display manufacturers have begun to launch IGZO panels for X-ray detection, IGZO does not share the production maturity and proven reliability of a-Si and CMOS for X-ray imaging.
+A 2019 report by Yole Development noted that while IGZO has long been viewed as a “high-performance, low-cost” TFT technology, a key challenge remains supply-chain readiness.
+Although multiple display manufacturers have begun offering IGZO panels for X-ray imaging, the technology does not yet match the production maturity, field experience, and proven reliability of a-Si or CMOS detectors.

 CMOS